aspic2/Tic-Tac-Toe/README.md

 # TicTacToe
-Game of Tic-Tac-Toe against the computer (currently not working) Prints a game grid to your command line where you take turns playing against your computer until one of you wins or the board fills up.
+Game of Tic-Tac-Toe against the computer.
+Prints a game grid to your command line where you take turns playing against your computer until one of you wins or the board fills up.

+*At the moment, the computer uses pseudorandom move selection, but this will be updated to proper minimax AI soon.*

 ## How To Play
-*TODO: Game evaluation is currently not working, so the game will continue until the board fills up and will be called a stalemate.*

 0 | 1 | 2
 --+---+--